Last Updated on May 30, 2021

 This is a pocket-sized unit that delivers great performance and a host of other useful features.

 Like the Samsung T7, You get a metal construction that’s sturdy in a package that can fit in the palm of your hand.
 This provides extra security in case of minor bumps and falls and hence makes the device more durable.

 The drive comes with storage capacities of up to 2TB.
 At the same time, you get disk encryption that will keep the videos safe by preventing unauthorized access.

 5. SanDisk Extreme Portable – Pocket-sized portable 550MB/s SSD

-The SanDisk Extreme portable is a handy device for people who like to travel and need a compact solution for their data storage needs.
+The SanDisk Extreme Portable is a handy device for people who like to travel and need a compact solution for their data storage needs.